 This course provides an introduction to the diverse literatures of the Spanish-speaking world over the course of six centuries, from the Middle Ages to the turn of the twentieth century.
 Students will learn the tools and critical vocabulary for advanced work reading the canon of Hispanic literatures from Spain, Latin America, and the Caribbean Basin, identifying aesthetic trends and historical periods such as the Renaissance, the Golden Age, the Romantic era, realism and modernism.
 The syllabus will include a wide variety of authors of different national, political, and artistic persuasions and an array of linguistic styles.
 A medium- to high-level knowledge of the Spanish language and reasonable proficiency in listening, speaking, reading, and writing in Spanish are required.
 This course counts for the major.
 Conducted entirely in Spanish.

 Requisite: SPAN 199 or consent of the instructor.
 Limited to 15 students.
 Fall semester: Professor Suárez.
-Spring semester: Professor Brenneis.2016-17: Offered in Fall 2016
+Spring semester: Professor Brenneis.2016-17: Offered in Fall 2016 and Spring 2017

 A survey course that provides an understanding and appreciation of the Spanish-speaking world (including both North and South America and Spain) through language, geography, history, economics, sociopolitical issues, folklore, literature and art.
 The different units in this course are geographically oriented, and they will focus on individual countries or particular Hispanic groups.
 Writing skills will be refined by the completion of research papers, and communication skills will be developed further by class discussions and oral presentations.
 Comprehension will be enhanced by presenting students with literary texts, movies, documentaries and periodicals.
 The course is conducted entirely in Spanish.